HSW2120 Human Services Case Management

 Both external and on-campus students must attend the mandatory residential school.
-However, it is the students’ responsibility to participate appropriately in all activities scheduled for them study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
+It is the students' responsibility to attend and participate appropriately in all activities (such as lectures and tutorials) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily:

 To satisfactorily complete the Residential School students must achieve a mark of 1 out of 1 for that assessment item.
 To satisfactorily complete the assignment and project assessment item students must submit both assessment items and achieve at least 50% of the weighted marks for each item

 Students should refer to the Assessment Procedure http://policy.usq.edu.au/documents.php?id=14749PL (point 4.2.4)

 Requirements for student to be awarded a passing grade in the course:

 To be assured of receiving a passing grade, students must attend the residential school.
 Students must also submit all assignment items and obtain at least 50% of the weighted marks for each item.